Discovering : Tracing the Term 'Plumber'

 How long has plumbing been around?

-What are some common plumbing problems that homeowners have to face?
+What are some common plumbing issues homeowners face?

-What should I look out for when hiring an plumber?
+What should I be looking for when I am hiring an plumber?

 Tags: Plumbing Categories: Plumber